wcountiss/baseballpitch/Readme.txt

 Feb 11th 2016

 Bugs
-Player should load if bookmarkedt
+  Player should load if bookmarked

 Player Roster
 	*Wants the roster to be able to extend down further